Connect with others who understand.

 Simple Mastectomy

-A simple mastectomy (also known as a total mastectomy) removes all of the breast tissue but does not remove any lymph nodes from the underarm area.
-In some cases, lymph nodes can still be taken out with a simple mastectomy if the nodes are in the breast tissue that is removed during surgery.
+A simple mastectomy (also known as a total mastectomy) removes all of the breast tissue, possibly along with up to three lymph nodes from the underarm area.

 Prophylactic Mastectomy